gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipService.md

 # Get-AipService

 ## SYNOPSIS
-Gets the activation status of Information Protection service for your organization.
+Gets the activation status of the protection service from Azure Information Protection.

 ## SYNTAX